Iggosav/manual_testing_portofolio/Final Project/README.md

 ![Story 2](https://github.com/user-attachments/assets/92787184-e1fc-4012-8321-fd11a431be47)

+The detailed report is available here:[Story.csv](Final Project/Story.csv).
+The test cases with steps can be viewed here: [Story.csv](Final Project/Story.csv) Bugs have been created based on the failed tests.
+The complete bug reports can be found here: [Final Project/Story.csv]()

 # Testing section
 ## 1.1 Test Planning
 The Test Plan is designed to describe all details of testing for the Huse module from the lenjeriidelux-pucioasa application.